 As such, you catch the weight in a much lower position, and you don’t need to propel the barbell as high.
 Both exercises build tremendous power, but squat cleans will allow you to use heavier weights as you get stronger (provided you can squat the weight up from the bottom position).

-Use this Power Clean Progression: Start with hang power cleans first, then move on to full power cleans, then practice hang squat cleans, followed by full squat cleans.
+Use this Power Clean Progression: Start with hang power cleans first, then move on to power cleans, then practice hang squat cleans, followed by full squat cleans.

 Because power cleans take a lot of effort and concentration, you don’t need to perform a lot of reps per set.
 A very common sets and rep scheme is 5 sets of 3 repetitions.

 You can also do more than 3 repetitions, provided the weight is light enough.
+A good rep range is 3-6 repetitions.

 Can I Lose Weight With The Power Clean?